Mayur-Kyatham/Treasure_island/README.md

 -Inside the house, you'll find three doors of different colors (red, yellow, and blue).
 Choose wisely!

 -Each door leads to different challenges and outcomes.
 Be careful not to get caught or face danger!

+## Contributing
+I welcome contributions from anyone interested in enhancing the gameplay, improving the code, fixing bugs, or adding new features.
+Feel free to open issues, submit pull requests, or share your ideas with me.

+## Acknowledgements
+The idea for this game was inspired by "The Italian Job" heist movie.
+Thanks to the creators of the movie and the adventure game concept for the inspiration.

+## Contact
+For any inquiries or feedback, please reach out to kmayur632002@gmail.com .

+Happy treasure hunting!
+Enjoy the game! 🏴‍☠️💎